-- 2.4.1 The ASSURE Cyber Suppliers should ensure that it holds only the information pertaining to the aviation organisation's ASSURE Cyber Audit that is absolutely required.
-Where possible information should be accessed on the client aviation organisation's infrastructure. - 2.4.2 Where more than one completed ASSURE Cyber Audit Report is held on the ASSURE Cyber Supplier's system, this constitutes an 'aggregation of information' to the extent that additional security controls are required.
-ASSURE Cyber Suppliers are first and foremost requested to avoid holding two completed ASSURE Cyber Audit Reports and related information at the same time and to ensure all members of staff are aware of and adhere to the data retention and disposal policies in place to ensure this. - 2.4.3 Where it is considered operationally unfeasible for an ASSURE Cyber Supplier to avoid holding more than one completed ASSURE Cyber Audit on their infrastructure concurrently (see 2.4.2), the ASSURE Cyber Supplier must agree additional security measures with the CAA and/or NCSC as well as providing details of the infrastructure that will be used.
-ASSURE Cyber Suppliers must ensure that all members of staff are aware of and adhere to any additional security measures agreed. - 2.4.4 The ASSURE Cyber Suppliers must notify the CAA in the event of non-compliance with these data handling requirements. - 2.4.5 The ASSURE Cyber Supplier may be subject to Audit by CAA personnel to ensure compliance with these requirements.
+- 2.4.2.
+The ASSURE Cyber Suppliers should ensure that it holds only the information pertaining to the aviation organisation's ASSURE Cyber Audit that is absolutely required.
+Where possible information should be accessed on the client aviation organisation's infrastructure. - 2.4.3.
+Where more than one completed ASSURE Cyber Audit Report is held on the ASSURE Cyber Supplier's system, this constitutes an 'aggregation of information' to the extent that additional security controls are required.
+ASSURE Cyber Suppliers are in the first instance requested to avoid holding two completed ASSURE Cyber Audit Reports and related information at the same time and to ensure all members of staff are aware of and adhere to the data retention and disposal policies in place to ensure this (see 2.4.3). - 2.4.4.
+Where it is considered operationally unfeasible for an ASSURE Cyber Supplier to avoid holding more than one completed ASSURE Cyber Audit on their infrastructure concurrently (see 2.4.2), the ASSURE Cyber Supplier must agree additional security measures with the CAA and/or NCSC as well as providing details of the infrastructure that will be used.
+ASSURE Cyber Suppliers must ensure that all members of staff are aware of and adhere to any additional security measures agreed. - 2.4.5.
+The ASSURE Cyber Suppliers must notify the CAA in the event of non-compliance with these data handling requirements. - 2.4.6.
+The ASSURE Cyber Supplier may be subject to Audit by CAA personnel to ensure compliance with these requirements.